 When I was walking in Jakarta, I saw a barbershop on the corner of the city.
 I wondered if it was because it was a weekday afternoon.
 There was no customer, and the barbershop didn't seem to be busy.
 Inside the shop were the barber, his friend, and a boy, each of whom was having a leisurely time.

 I looked at the back wall and saw pictures of several men.
 Hair catalogs.
 Apparently, this was a barbershop for men.
-Come to think of it, I've seen many barbershops in India, Myanmar, and other countries, but they were all geared toward men.
+Come to think of it, barbershops I saw in India, barbershops I saw in Myanmar were all geared toward men.
 In every barbershop, there were only men as customers.
 I wondered where women were getting their hair cut.
 I wondered if there were barbershops for women in the quiet places where I could not see them as I was wandering around town.
 I'm not sure.

 When I pointed my camera into the languid atmosphere of the barbershop, the proprietor of the barbershop struck a self-conscious pose with his cigarette-carrying hand on the chair.
 The man, sitting with his back to me, laughed at it.
 And the boy who had been munching on a snack was hiding in the shadows and staring at us.